mdbs99/james/README.md

 We are using [mORMot](https://github.com/synopse/mORMot) as the only dependency.
 You need to [install](https://synopse.info/files/html/Synopse%20mORMot%20Framework%20SAD%201.18.html#TITL_113) it first.
 Basically, it means clone the repository in some directory in your computer.
 That's all.

-mORMot do not have package.
-It works only by path.
+As mORMot do not have packages, it works only by paths.

 To run James TestAll project easily you should save mORMot at the same level of James:

     lib
       james